JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 _The Urantia Book_ gives us many lessons in working effectively together.
 If we, as teams of Urantia Book readers, wish to change the world by introducing the book and its teachings to mankind, we must ever be mindful of the power of intelligent teamwork, coupled with wise leadership.
 We're told on page 911 of _The Urantia Book_:

 > _In civilization much, very much, depends on an enthusiastic and effective load-pulling spirit.
 Ten men are of little more value than one in lifting a great load unless they lift together: all at the same moment.
-And such teamwork—social cooperation—is dependent on leadership._ [[UB 81:6.37](/en/The_Urantia_Book/81#p6_37)]
+And such teamwork—social cooperation—is dependent on leadership._ <a id="a246_281"></a>[[UB 81:6.37](/en/The_Urantia_Book/81#p6_37)]

 The essential ingredients to effective teamwork is for the team members to agree on the goals and for each team member to recognise, adopt, and cooperate with the other team members and with the team's leaders.